Holding her competitor's hand, Bethany Nesheim heard the unexpected. Her own name.

 This surprising moment of triumph had brought the 26-year old to a crossroads, where she felt she must choose between the dream of using her crown to tell others about God and the passion to personally reach college students with the gospel.

-Newly reported as a staff member with the Campus Ministry of Campus Crusade for Christ just 3 months earlier, Bethany had begun working with college freshmen in Milwaukee, Wis.
+Newly reported as a staff member with the Campus Ministry of Cru just 3 months earlier, Bethany had begun working with college freshmen in Milwaukee, Wis.
 However, her title as Miss North Dakota meant that the 5 months in between her state pageant victory and the upcoming national pageant would require her to move back to North Dakota.

 "I had not really checked into it deep enough [before the pageant]," she says.
 "I just didn't expect that I would win."